 Jet Boat River Tours of the Lower Klamath River

-Offered as an upgrade to your weekly pacakge fares, our jet boat tour down the Klamath River is a thrilling and educational ride through the center of the Yurok Indian Reservation.
+Offered as an upgrade to your weekly package fares, our jet boat tour down the Klamath River is a thrilling and educational ride through the center of the Yurok Indian Reservation.
 The Yurok reservation is a mile wide swath following the last 44 miles of the Klamath River as it flows to the Pacific Ocean.
 Instead of an arbitrary block of land that is disconnected from it’s original inhabitants, this reservation fairly accurately represents the aboriginal lands for the Yurok people.

 Klamath River Jet Boat Tours From California’s Dude Ranch